abdupa/abdupa/README.md

 ### 1. [AI Operations Platform](https://github.com/abdupa/ai-ops-platform) | Multi-Tenant SaaS for B2B Wholesale & Distribution

-An enterprise operations platform that automates end-to-end business workflows for Philippines B2B wholesale and distribution — from email triage and quote management to order fulfillment, supplier intake, and daily operational briefs.
+An enterprise operations platform that automates end-to-end business workflows for B2B wholesale and distribution — from email triage and quote management to order fulfillment, supplier intake, and daily operational briefs.

 > **Repository is private.
 Access can be provided upon request.**